RobertTalbert/discretecs-vault/Directed Graphs and Relations/Transitive closure.md

 ![](https://www.youtube.com/watch?v=OO8Jfs9uZnc)

 Note, this video refers to the transitive closure of a [[Relation|relation]], not of a directed graph; however every directed graph is a relation and vice versa so the two terms can be used interchangeably.
-Also, the video uses $r
+Also, the video uses $r^*$ rather than $r^+$ to denote the transitive closure.

-## Practice